FraunhoferISST/DataspaceConnector/docs/pages/documentation/usage-control.md

 Examples for each of them can be found by using the endpoint `POST /api/examples/policy`.
 The usage policy is added to the metadata of a resource.
-The classes at `io.dataspaceconnector.services.usagecontrol` read, classify, verify, and enforce the policies at runtime.
+The classes at `io.dataspaceconnector.service.usagecontrol` read, classify, verify, and enforce the policies at runtime.

 | No. | Title                                          | Support | Implementation |